michaelssavage/plantbassd/posts/takeovers/15_Miss-World.md

 ---
-title: "Miss World Edinburgh"
+title: "Plant Bass’d Takeover 015: @missworldedinburgh"
 date: "June 9, 2021"
 pic: "/images/takeovers/15_Miss-World.jpg"
 artistPage: "https://www.instagram.com/missworldedinburgh/"
 postLink: "https://www.instagram.com/p/CP6XyrontQd/"
 ---

-Plant Bass’d Takeover 015: @missworldedinburgh

-Back with another takeover from the Scottish capital with 13 special selekts this week.
+### Back with another takeover from the Scottish capital with 13 special selekts this week.

 Miss World is an all-woman DJ collective based in Edinburgh, dedicated to uplifting women in electronic music, and making clubs more safe and welcoming spaces for all.